joelnet/articles/2018-05-09---i-heart-ramda--partial_application_with_curry/Partial_Application_with_Curry.md

   .then(tokenContract.getTokenAtIndex(account)) //=> then "success"
 ```

-Partial Application allowed us to trim `i =>` and `, i` off the ends of our function inside `then`.
+Curry an Partial Application allowed us to trim `i =>` and `, i` off the ends of our function inside `then`.
 This is a pattern you will see _often_.
 The single argument supplied from the `then` function (in this case it's `i`) will become the final argument of the function to be called in `tokenContract.getTokenAtIndex`.

 And since I know the work I am doing will always be for `account`, I could apply the `account` value to both functions.